 Since $\mathbf{a}$ and $\mathbf{g}$ are independent metrics, $\zeta(\xi,\bar\xi)$ and $z(\xi,\bar\xi)$ are independent maps.
 Via Eq.~\eqref{eq:mapping_flow}, we switch from the $\xi$- to the $\zeta$-basis:

 The adjacency coordinates $\zeta$ serve as a convenient set of coordinates adapted to the adjacency of the cell network -- in $\zeta$-coordinates, cells have isotropic shapes and density $n_0 \lambda_a^2$.
 If interfacial tensions are perfectly isotropic, $\mathbf{a}=\mathbf{g}$ and $z=\zeta$.
 More generally, the Jacobian $\mathbf{D} z(\zeta,\bar \zeta)$ of the QC map from $\zeta$ to the tension reference state $z$ defines the local tension configuration~\cite{Brauns.etal2024,Claussen.etal2024}.
 Microscopically, $\mathbf{D} z(\zeta,\bar \zeta)$ deforms equilateral ``adjacency'' triangles into anisotropic tension triangles.
 In particular, the Beltrami coefficient $\mu_{\zeta |z} = \bar\partial_\zeta z / \partial_\zeta z=\mu_g(\zeta,\bar{\zeta})$ encodes the magnitude and direction of the tension anisotropy.
-Overall, in $z$-coordinates, the adjacent metric simply specifies the local cell density and tension anisotropy.
+Overall, in $z$-coordinates, the adjacent metric specifies the local cell density and the tension anisotropy.

 By contrast, the map from $z$ to the physical configuration $w$, and its Beltrami coefficient $\mu_{z|w} = \bar\partial_z w / \partial_z w$, determines the elastic shear and macroscopic deviatoric stress.
 In fact, $\mu_{z|w}$ is proportional to deviatoric stress [cf.\ Eq.~\eqref{eq:stress_w}].
-The total anisotropy of the map $w(\zeta,\bar\zeta)$ from isotropic cells to the physical configuration is given by the chain rule:
+The total anisotropy of the map $w(\zeta,\bar\zeta)$ from isotropic adjacency triangles to the physical configuration is given by the chain rule: